liijunwei/practice/refactoring/ch07-moving-features-between-objects/01-move-method.md

     + Actually it is then no big deal.
 If it is difficult to make the decision, it probably does not matter that much.
     + Then I choose according to instinct; after all, **I can always change it again later.**

++ Sometimes it is easier to move a clutch of methods than to move them one at a time.

++ If the method includes exception handlers, **decide which class should logically handle the exception**.
+If the source class should be responsible, leave the handlers behind.